-- 1. When exercising its powers to propose appointments to the General Shareholders' Meeting and co-opt directors to cover vacancies, the Board shall endeavour to ensure that external Directors or non-executive Directors represent an overall majority over executive Directors and that the latter should be the minimum. - For these purposes, "executives" will be understood to mean the Chairman, if executive duties have been delegated to him; the Chief Executive Officers; and those persons who by virtue of any other title fulfil management responsibilities within the Company or within companies that are dependent on itor its Group, whatever is the legal link between them. - 2.
-The Board will also strive to ensure that the majority group of external-non-executive Directors includes stable significant shareholders of the Company or those shareholders that have been proposed as Directors, even when their shareholding is not significant their representatives (stakeholder Directors) and persons of recognized experience who can fulfil their duties without being conditioned by relationships with the Company or its Group, its directors or its have no relationship with the executive team or with significant shareholders (independent Directors).
-The above definitions of Directors' profiles will be interpreted in line with the definitions established by Law and in the recommendations of good corporate governance that are applicable at any given time.
+1. When exercising its powers to propose appointments to the General Shareholders' Meeting and co-opt directors to cover vacancies, the Board shall endeavour to ensure that external Directors or non-executive Directors represent a broad majority over executive Directors and that the latter should be the minimum.

+For these purposes, "executives" will be understood to mean the Chairman, if executive duties have been delegated to him; the Chief Executive Officers; and those persons who by virtue of any other title fulfil management responsibilities within the Company or its Group, whatever is the legal link between them.

-- 3. It will also strive to ensure that its external Directors include stakeholder and independent directors who reflect the existing proportion of the Company's share capital represented by stakeholder Directors and the rest of its capital and that at least one third of the Company's Directors are independent Directors. - 4.
-The general composition of the Board of Directors as a collective should meet sufficient knowledge, powers and experience in the governance of credit entities to adequately understand the Company's activities, including its main risks and assure the effective capability of the Board of Directors to take decisions independently and autonomously for the benefit of the Company, fulfilling the suitability requirements demanded by the applicable regulations. - 3.5.
+- 2. The Board will also strive to ensure that the majority group of non-executive Directors includes stable significant shareholders of the Company or those shareholders that have been proposed as Directors, even when their shareholding is not significant (stakeholder Directors) and persons of recognized experience who can fulfil their duties without being conditioned by relationships with the Company or its Group, its directors or its significant shareholders (independent Directors).
+The above definitions of Directors' profiles will be interpreted in line with the definitions established by Law and in the recommendations of good corporate governance that are applicable at any given time. - 3.
+It will also strive to ensure that its external Directors include stakeholder and independent directors who reflect the existing proportion of the Company's share capital represented by stakeholder Directors and the rest of its capital and that at least one third of the Company's Directors are independent Directors. - 4.
+The general composition of the Board of Directors as a collective should meet sufficient knowledge, powers and experience in the governance of credit entities to adequately understand the Company's activities, including its main risks and assure the effective capability of the Board of Directors to take decisions independently and autonomously for the benefit of the Company, fulfilling the suitability requirements demanded by the applicable regulations. - 5.
 Likewise, the Board of Directors will strive to ensure the compliance with the regulation of incompatibilities established in the applicable regulation, as well as that the selection procedures of its members favour the diversity of gender, of experiences and knowledge and not suffering from implicit bias that can imply any discrimination and, particularly facilitating the selection of female directors.